Bubonic plague

 At a glance

-- Bubonic plague is an infectious disease caused by bacteria.
+- Bubonic plague is a highly contagious infectious disease caused by bacteria called Yersinia pestis.

-- But the disease does still occur in certain areas of Africa, Asia and America.
+- The plague no longer occurs in Germany and Europe.
+However, it still occurs in certain areas of Africa, Asia and America.

-- Bubonic plague can be treated with antibiotics.
+- Bubonic plague is curable if treated quickly with antibiotics.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.